-As he pushed his chair back away from the desk, Akumo glanced at the silver-framed picture sitting on the left edge of the desktop.
+As he bruskly pushed his chair back, Akumo glanced at the silver-framed picture sitting on the left edge of the desk.
 He sighed.
 The parents must be out of their minds with worry, he thought as his gaze lingered for a moment on the picture of his wife, two sons, and daughter.

-Quickly, he swiveled his chair around, stood, and shoved his cell phone deep into his pants pocket.
-A large tall man at six foot two, his muscular frame nearly filled the space between his desk and the wall behind him.
+He swiveled his chair around, stood, and shoved his cell phone deep into his pants pocket.
+A large tall man at six foot three, his muscular frame almost filled the space between his desk and the wall behind him.
 He straightened his dark-blue uniform tie, turned and reached behind to the rack on the wall.
-Chief removed the regulation baseball-style cap that bore the Phoenix Police Department logo embroidered on the front.
+The Chief removed the regulation baseball-style cap that bore the Phoenix Police Department logo embroidered on the front.
 He set it on his head with his large hands and yanked the brim downward.

 Akumo turned and removed the belt containing his gun, holster, and other equipment from the rack.
-He wrapped the belt around his waist, adjusted it, and fastened the buckle.
+He wrapped the belt around his waist, adjusted it, and fastened the buckle then fastened a two-way radio to his shirt’s left shoulder.
 He reached over to the desk, picked up his laptop computer, and tucked it under his left arm.

 Almost as tall as the Chief, Officer Mauer rose from his chair, expanding his lean, tan, and physically fit frame.

-In a somber tone, Cal responded, “Sure thing, Chief,” as he reached out and caught the keys midair.
-He reached over to the rack on the wall behind his desk, grabbed his cap and the belt with his equipment, and buckled up.
+Cal responded, “Sure thing, Chief,” as he reached out and caught the keys midair.
+He reached over to the rack on the wall behind his desk, grabbed his cap, two-way radio, and the belt with his equipment, and buckled up.